FoodStandardsAgency/Governance/README.md

 ### Collaborators & teams

-The settings of a repository is where you control which teams have **write** access to it.

-Teams should only ever be given write access
+The settings of a repository is where you control which teams have write access, teams should only have write access.

-- All members have *Read* access so granting a team this is meaningless
+- All members have read access so granting a team this is meaningless
-- Teams represent all members of a service, however not all of them should have *Admin* access
+- Teams represent all members of a service, however not all of them should have admin access

 The administrator for each repo will be added as a collaborator.
-Using GitHub's available functionality this is seen as the best solution because it avoids creating *Admin only* teams for each service and it helps distinguish who is the administrator for a repository.
+Using GitHub's available functionality this is seen as the best solution because it avoids creating admin only teams for each service and it helps distinguish who is the administrator for a repository.

 Other collaborators will be contractors or suppliers who require access to the repository.
-Their access should be set to either *Read* or *Write*.
-Only if the repo is being maintained by a third party, such as a supplier will a collaborator be given *Admin* access.
+Their access should be set to either read or write.
+Only if the repo is being maintained by a third party, such as a supplier will a collaborator be given admin access.

 ### Being a repository admin